ColleagueRiley/RSGL/README.md

 ## Defines
   - `#define RSGL_NO_WIDGETS` - makes it so RSGL doesn't include widget functions
-  - `#define RSGL_NO_AUDIO` - makes it so RSGL doesn't include audio functions
   - `#define RSGL_NO_RGFW` - This is for using a different windowing library other than RGFW.
 RSGL_graphics is used instead, as seen in `examples/glfw.c`
   - `#define RSGL_NO_TEXT` - makes it so RSGL does not include text rendering functions
-  - `#define RGFW_NO_WIDGETS` - makes it so RSGL does not include widgets
-  - `#define RSGL_NO_AUDIO` - makes it so RSGL does not include audio functions
-  - `#define RSGL_NO_MINIAUDIO_IMPLEMENTATION` - makes it so RSGL does not link Miniaudio.
-You'll have to link Miniaudio yourself to use audio
-  `#define RSGL_NO_SAVE_IMAGE` - makes it so RSGL does not save/load images (don't use RSGL_drawImage if you use this).
+  - `#define RGFW_NO_WIDGETS` - makes it so RSGL does not include widgets `#define RSGL_NO_SAVE_IMAGE` - makes it so RSGL does not save/load images (don't use RSGL_drawImage if you use this).
 This is here because RSGL_drawImage saves the file name with its loaded texture so it can load the texture when you use the same file. \

 # Widgets